GodmanOluwaseun/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: Displays current directory contents in a long format.

 4-listmorefiles: Displays current directory contents, including hidden files (starting with .).

+5-listfilesdigitonly: Display current directory contents. with: Long format, with user and group IDs displayed numerically, And hidden files (starting with .).